50 Ways to Avoid Catching a Cold This Season

 Label your glass

 It can be tempting to take a swig from your friend’s water bottle if you’re thirsty, or try that tasty drink she ordered, but don’t do it.
-It’s not just the saliva you have to worry about.
 “One can certainly pass the cold virus to others via sharing glasses and utensils,” Dr. Ahn says.
-“Upper respiratory viruses are spread via respiratory secretions and mucous, not necessarily saliva; but if a person is coughing excessively, some of these secretions can end up in saliva and cause infection to others if exposed.”
-Gross!
-“The smart thing would be avoid sharing drink containers and utensils whenever possible,” he says.
+“Upper respiratory viruses are spread via respiratory secretions and mucus, not necessarily saliva; but if a person is coughing excessively, some of these secretions can end up in saliva and cause infection to others if exposed.”
+Ew!
+“The smart thing would be to avoid sharing drink containers and utensils whenever possible,” he says.
 “Labeling them would definitely help.”
 Set out a marker next to disposable cups at parties, or invest in fun wine charms for wine glasses.
 You can even use washable glass markers for regular glassware.
+How about other shareable items?
+For instance, is it really that bad to share a toothbrush with your partner?
+(In a word: yes!)

 Teach your kids healthy habits

 As any parent knows, kids are germ magnets, because they touch everything and are even more likely to touch their face than adults.
 Plus, their immune systems are still developing, so they have less resistance to colds.
-Put them in close quarters with other kids in school or daycare and it’s no wonder Johns Hopkins Medicine reports that children have six to eight colds a year—colds that they then bring home to infect you with.
+Put them in close quarters with other kids in school or daycare and it’s no wonder they catch six to 10 colds a year, on average.
 The best way to reduce that number?
 Teach them the same habits you use yourself.
-“Healthy habits would include washing hands with soap and water or an alcohol-based sanitizer when entering school or home, [before eating], and after going to the bathroom,” Dr. Lighter says.
+“Healthy habits include washing hands with soap and water or an alcohol-based sanitizer when entering school or home, [before eating], and after going to the bathroom,” Dr. Lighter says.
 “Additionally, when coughing or sneezing, doing it either in a tissue or the inside of the elbow.”
-Make this fun for kids by calling it the “Dracula cough,” as you look like you’re raising an imaginary cape over your face like Dracula.
 Read more doctor-approved tricks for helping kids avoid getting sick.

 Keep germs from coming home from school